 Tube Sealant (FlatOut)

 So… Slime dries out and it is only good for holes up to roughly 1/4″ in your tube.
 Is there something better?
-It seems there is and its called FlatOut.
+There is and its called FlatOut.
 You want to use the Sportsman Formula for a bike.

 Unlike Slime and most sealants out there, FlatOut is advertised to last for “10+ years” which translates to “forever”.
 It doesn’t dry out.

 It also advertises itself as working on holes up to 1/2″ wide.
 Double the size of Slime and other sealants.
-I’ve only been using it for a few months and a few hundred miles but it has already sealed a few holes for me… one of which was a piece of jagged metal so large I have to wonder if Slime could have handled it at all.
+I’ve only been using it for several months and about a thousand miles, but it has already sealed a few holes for me… one of which was a piece of jagged metal so large I doubt Slime could have handled it at all.

 It was enough to make me start believing the 1/2″ hole claim.
-Time will tell.
+Between that and what you will see I say about using FlatOut in a tubeless setup below, I’m fully satisfied its a better product.

 The label on FlatOut indicates nowhere that it can be used on bicycles of any type.
 Hearing that others had been using this but nobody could say for sure if it was fit for purpose, I called FlatOut and asked.
 I got hold of their product manager responsible for bikes.
 It turns out the Sportsman formula was tested extensively by a manufacturer who made hunting ebikes: for hunters heading out to game stands and blinds in the boondocks.
 The recommended dose for a 26″x4.0+ tire is a half bottle (16 oz).
 The recommended dose for a Plus sized tire is about 12 oz.
 For smaller tires… figure something out or call them and ask for guidance.

 So the dosage for FlatOut is quite a bit more than the amount that you would put in for Slime.
-On the plus side, its a one-time application that could very well last the entire life of the tire: Set it and forget it.
+On the plus side, its a one-time application that should last the entire life of the tire: Set it and forget it.

 This one is kind of a new category unto itself.
 By and large it has one credible product in the category: Tannus Armour.
 Basically its just what it sounds like.
 A barrier that completely surrounds and protects the tire.
 Flexible enough not to ruin your ride and tough enough to stop stuff from coming thru.